What Is Inventory Management Software? How to Choose the Right System for Your Brand

 What is inventory management software?

 Inventory management software is a system that tracks stock levels, manages purchase orders, syncs inventory across warehouses and sales channels, and automates reorder triggers.
-It gives operations teams real-time visibility into what they have on hand, where it's located, and when they
+It gives operations teams real-time visibility into what they have on hand, where it's located, and when they need to replenish.

 Book a 20-minute demo